-3 Thing You Need to Know About Gut Health
+3 Important Things You Need to Know About Gut Health

 If you want to improve your overall health, gut health is one of the best places to start!
 The gastrointestinal tract is the organ that absorbs all the nutrients needed to fuel and power the body.
 Gut health specifically refers to the balance of bacteria in your digestive system.
 The bacteria, also referred to as a microbiome, influences many aspects of the body including the immune system, metabolism, and physiology.
 Gut health is on the forefront of medical research with many studies demonstrating a correlation between gut bacteria and human illness.